-The content of tables groups E-Maj will manage has to be defined by populating the emaj.emaj\group\def table.
+The content of tables groups to create has to be defined by populating the emaj.emaj\group\def table.
 One row has to be inserted into this table for each application table or sequence to include into a tables group.
 This emaj.emaj\group\def table has the following structure:

-Column Туре Description grpdef_group TEXT tables group name grpdef_schema TEXT name of the schema containing the application table or sequence grpdef_tblseq TEXT application table or sequence name grpdef_priority INT priority level for the table or sequence in E-Maj processing (optional) grpdef_log_dat_tsp TEXT name of the tablespace containing the log table (optional) grpdef_log_idx_tsp TEXT name of the tablespace containing the index of the log table (optional)
+Column Туре Description grpdef_group TEXT tables group name grpdef_schema TEXT name of the schema containing the application table or sequence grpdef_tblseq TEXT application table or sequence name grpdef_priority INT priority level for the table in E-Maj processing (optional) grpdef_log_dat_tsp TEXT name of the tablespace containing the log table (optional) grpdef_log_idx_tsp TEXT name of the tablespace containing the index of the log table (optional)